cyb3rxp/awesome-soc/README.md

 - detection engineering
 - threat intelligence
 - incident response
-- SOC management (team structure, metrics/KPI)
+- SOC team management
+- SOC metrics/KPI
-- profiles and training
+- SOC profiles and training
 - SOP (SOC playbooks)

 Those are my view, based on my own experience as SOC/CSIRT analyst and team manager, as well as well-known papers.
 Focus is more on SOC than on CERT/CSIRT.